 ‘You might think dissertation work is about getting things organized.
 You think it’s about logic, sorting, and aligning.
 At one of the highest levels, yes, it’s about those things.
 However, at the fundamental level, dissertation work is about getting in.
 Get in!’Guy E White, the founder of The Dissertation Mentor.

-Here you’ll find tips from dissertation coaches and key points you need to know before opening your project.
+Here you’ll find tips from dissertation coaches and services with key points you need to know before opening your project.

 - Make sure you know what a Ph.D. thesis is.
-Some students embark on the project without understanding what they are trying to achieve.
+Some writers embark on the project without understanding what they are trying to achieve.

 - Use methodical thinking.
-This is necessary for time management, writing, synthesis, especially in creating a Literature review.
+This is necessary to save your time as well as for writing, synthesis, especially in creating a Literature review.

 - Write from an outline, especially if you create your project in a tight timeline.
 Outlines tell us what goes in a chapter, but they also show us what we can leave out.
 ‘They keep us from going on tangents, and that saves valuable time and words,’ Leanne C. Powner says.